eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

                    /____/

-Welcome to the cool new iofogctl Cli!
+Welcome to the cool new iofogctl CLI!

 Use `iofogctl version` to display the current version.